 - OPL will disclose relevant personal information about the individual enrolled in the Visiting Library Services, to an authorized support person/family member, or staff of long-term care facilities, for the purposes of service delivery, as authorized by the individual.

 - OPL will disclose personal information concerning an individual to a third party who has been assigned supplementary card privileges (such as picking up material on hold) provided that the individual and the third party have indicated their agreement and the agreement has been recorded in the patron’s record.
 Use of the card does not allow access to other services and programs or access to information in the individual’s record.

-- OPL will release information to the Family and Children’s Services, under the authority of the Child and Family Services Act, R.S.O.
-1990, c.
-C.11, which states that a person who believes, on reasonable grounds, that a child under 16 is at risk of harm, must report this suspicion to the Family and Children’s Services immediately, directly and on an ongoing basis.
+- OPL will release information to the Family and Children’s Services, under the authority of the Child, Youth & Family Services Act 2017, which states that a person who believes, on reasonable grounds, that a child under 16 is at risk of harm, must report this suspicion to the Family and Children’s Services immediately, directly and on an ongoing basis.

 - Official police investigations where authorized by a subpoena.